Definitions and Background

 - The title used for the wage Posting depends on the type of position being filled.

-- When the position has the same duties of an existing title (such as Technician I or Customer Service Assistant), the department should use that existing title, qualifications, duties, and the TAMU Classified Pay Plan minimum pay rate to advertise the vacancy.
+- When the position has the same duties of an existing title (such as Technician I or Customer Service Assistant), the department should use that existing title, qualifications, duties, and the System Wide Pay Plan lower band pay range (may use the full range, a subset of the range, a flat rate within the range, or simply list as "commensurate") to advertise the vacancy.
 Use of a specific appropriate title will assure that consistent minimum education and experience requirements are used to screen applicants and the appropriate pay rate is used.

 - The title Program Aide (title code 8492) may be used if the minimum education and experience requirements and the duties do not fit with an existing title.
 When job descriptions do not exist for such vacancies, the review process after submittal will include a review by Compensation and Classification.
 It is advisable to speak with your assigned Compensation representative before submittal for posting if you have any questions or concerns about the posting duties, qualifications, salaries, etc.